kovidgoyal/calibre/manual/url_scheme.rst

 Library names are the folder name of the library with spaces replaced by underscores.
 The special value ``_`` means the current library.
-You can also use hex encoding for the library names, useful if the library names have special characters that would otherwise require URL encoding.
+You can also use :ref:`hex encoding <hex_encoding>` for the library names, useful if the library names have special characters that would otherwise require URL encoding.
 Hex encoded library names look like::